DataBassGit/AgentForge/README.md

 This will start a server on the local machine allowing any bot to verify output against the heuristic imperative agents.
 These methods are called via API from a client endpoint.
 Refer to the API documentation in https://github.com/anselale/HiAGI-Dev/blob/main/About/APIDocumentation.md

 We have provided with a version of BabyAGI which has been modified to send its outputs to the heuristic agents for verification and correction.
-The Modified BabyAGI repo can be found: LINK HERE
+The Modified BabyAGI repo can be found: https://github.com/anselale/HiAGI-Dev/tree/main/Modified_BabyAGI

 # HiAGI
 HiAGI is an advanced AI-driven task automation system designed for generating, prioritizing, and executing tasks based on a specified objective.
 Utilizing state-of-the-art technologies such as ChromaDB, SentenceTransformer, and the OpenAI API for text generation, HiAGI aims to deliver efficient and reliable task management solutions.